collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 If you cloned from a fork, when you push to "origin", you will be pushing to the fork.
 If you cloned from an organizational repo, when you push to "origin", you will be pushing to the organizational repo.

 <!--
+A remote is just a GitHub repository that is connected to a local clone.

 A remote is a repo in GitHub that you push or pull code from, and the remote will have a name you will use to refer to it on the command line.

 You can then submit a pull request for the new branch in your origin.